the-reefshark/tp/docs/UserGuide.md

 - Items in `(...)` are only required in **Kanban view** and should not be supplied in **List view**
 - `INDEX` **must be a positive integer** 1,2,3...

-<div markdown="span" class="alert alert-warning">:warning: WARNING: For the prefixes surrounded by the parentheses in the command format, they are considered as an invalid prefix in List view.
+<div markdown="span" class="alert alert-warning">:warning: WARNING: For the prefixes surrounded by the parentheses in the command format, they are considered as an invalid prefix in List view,
-Eg. Executing <code>edit 1 d/column c/todo</code> in List view will not result in the description field of the Bug being set to <code>column c/todo</code> but will result in an error because "c/" is considered as a prefix which should not be supplied in List view.
+e.g. executing <code>edit 1 d/column c/todo</code> in List view will not result in the description field of the Bug being set to <code>column c/todo</code> but will result in an error because "c/" is considered as a prefix which should not be supplied in List view.
 </div>

 ### 5.1 Switching Views : `switch`